Console Quest #1: First Post Ever

 Why English?

 But Juri you ask, you are german, why do you write in English, did you feel fancy today?
 Actually, there is more than one reason for this.
 First and foremost, my brain thinks in english at the moment it comes to tech.
 90% of what I read, watch or hear regarding tech is in english.
-Be it official documentation, Hardware Heaven or Two and a Half Admins.
+Be it official documentation, Hardware Haven or Two and a Half Admins.
 Second, I want to hone my english skills.
 Reading is good, but actually putting out something will hopefully do me some good in that regard.
 Last but not least, if I actually want to have a glimpse of hope at least someone is reading this, I better write it in some kind of “universal language”.
 And like it or not, that has to be english.

 But you’re using AI, right?